Code-Institute-Submissions/personal-website/README.md

 ### Features Left to Implement
 - I need to be able to have my contact form send directly from the form instead of using the mailto: link as this defeats the object of the form.
-- I plan to actually replace sample portfolio projects as my own projects instead of other github repositories i have found.
+- I plan to actually replace sample portfolio projects with my own projects instead of other github repositories i have found.

 ## Technologies Used